 - Savings account.

-What Can I Do If My Application To petition My Parents Is Denied?
+What Can I Do If My Application To Petition My Parents Is Denied?

 The most advisable thing in these cases is that you have the help of a lawyer so that you have the right advice on how to appeal an immigration decision.

-- You must be over 21 years old.
+- Be over 21 years of age.

 - If you became a U. S. citizen under Special Immigrant Juvenile Status, you will not be able to petition your parents.